 In many circumstances an accident is not caused by the negligence of just one person; it is the result of the combined negligence of two or more parties.
 Again, the most familiar example would be a two-car accident at an intersection.
 One driver may have failed to stop at a stop sign, but the other driver may have failed to use proper lookout when approaching and entering the intersection.
 Typically, the driver who failed to stop would be primarily at fault, but the other driver would also be assigned some percentage of the total fault for the accident.
-The percentage of total fault assigned to the injured or deceased driver is called ‘contributory negligence’.
+The percentage of total fault assigned to the injured or deceased driver is called ‘contributory negligence.’

-If contributory negligence of the deceased is part of the cause of the accident, then a comparison of relative fault must be assessed between the deceased and the other party or parties.
+If contributory negligence of the deceased is part of the cause of the accident, then a comparison of the relative fault must be assessed between the deceased and the other party or parties.
 Under Wisconsin Section 895.045 a claim can be successful only if the negligence of the deceased is equal to or less than another party’s negligence.
-Section 895.045 states: .
+Section 895.045 states:

 (1) Comparative negligence.
-Contributory negligence does not bar recovery in an action by any person or the person’s legal representative to recover damages for negligence resulting in death or in injury to person or property, if that negligence was not greater than the negligence of the person against whom recovery is sought, but any damages allowed shall be diminished in the proportion to the amount of negligence attributed to the person recovering.
+Contributory negligence does not bar recovery in an action by any person or the person’s legal representative to recover damages for negligence resulting in death or in injury to a person or property if that negligence was not greater than the negligence of the person against whom recovery is sought, but any damages allowed shall be diminished in the proportion to the amount of negligence attributed to the person recovering.
 The negligence of the plaintiff shall be measured separately against the negligence of each person found to be causally negligent.
 The liability of each person found to be causally negligent whose percentage of causal negligence is less than 51 percent is limited to the percentage of the total causal negligence attributed to that person.
 A person found to be causally negligent whose percentage of causal negligence is 51 percent or more shall be jointly and severally liable for the damages allowed.
 See also, Delvaux v.
 Vanden Langenberg, 130 Wis.
 2d 464, 387 N.W.2d 751 (1986).

 Example of Comparative Negligence under Section 895.045

 Assume the death is caused by the collision of two vehicles at an intersection.
 The deceased had a through street (one which had no traffic control signs) and the other driver failed to stop for a stop sign.
 After consideration of all the facts related to the collision, it would likely be found that the deceased driver was, at most, 20% causally negligent for the accident and the other driver 80% causally negligent.
-The claimants would recover because the deceased driver’s negligence was less than the other driver.
+The claimants would recover because the deceased driver’s negligence was less than the other driver’s.
 However, the award of compensation would be reduced by 20% due to the deceased driver’s share of causal negligence.

-When personal injury attorneys consider taking a case for wrongful death part of the consideration is whether the deceased’s negligence was equal or less than the other parties to the accident.
-While that assessment is often easy in claims arising from auto accidents, it can be far more complicated when the death is caused by an work accident, defective product or where the deceased slipped or tripped due to the condition of another’s property.
+When personal injury attorneys consider taking a case for wrongful death part of the consideration is whether the deceased’s negligence was equal to or less than the other parties to the accident.
+While that assessment is often easy in claims arising from auto accidents, it can be far more complicated when the death is caused by a work accident, defective product or where the deceased slipped or tripped due to the condition of another’s property.
 Often, experienced attorneys will take a case and only file a claim after thoroughly investigating the relative fault of the parties involved in an accident.

 A claim can also be based on deliberate, intentional actions that cause the death of another.
 That is, a claim against a person who commits some form of intentional homicide or murder.
 However, these claims are most likely to be subject to the criminal justice system and are not covered by liability insurance.
-In addition, if the surviving spouse was the one who intentionally caused the death, that person cannot is not entitled to sue for damages for wrongful death.
+In addition, if the surviving spouse was the one who intentionally caused the death, that person can is not entitled to sue for damages for wrongful death.
 In Steinbarth v.
 Johannes, 144 Wis.2d 159, 423 N.W.2d 540 (1988), the court held that a spouse who intentionally kills his or her spouse is not considered a surviving spouse for purposes of the wrongful death statute.
-Instead, the cause of action for wrongful death accrues to the deceased’s lineal heirs. (likely, this would be children, parents, or siblings) This note focusses on the more common claim based on negligent conduct causing the accident leading to the death of another.
+Instead, the cause of action for wrongful death accrues to the deceased’s lineal heirs. (likely, this would be children, parents, or siblings) This note focuses on the more common claim based on negligent conduct causing the accident leading to the death of another.

 Hierarchy of Who is Eligible to Bring a Wrongful Death Claim?